Dr. Laurie Ailles

-- Investigator II, OICR
+- Mid-Career Investigator, OICR

-- Scientist, Princess Margaret Cancer Centre
+- Senior Scientist, Princess Margaret Cancer Centre

 - Karamboulas C, Bruce J, Hope AJ, …, Ailles L. Patient-derived xenografts for prognostication and interrogation of precision medicine in head and neck squamous cell carcinoma patients.
 Cell Reports.
 2018; In press.